SHAPE Center FAQs

 In about 50 percent of cases, the first symptom of heart disease is a heart attack or sudden death.
 Relying solely on risk factors misses many individuals who are at risk.
 In fact, a study found that 77 percent of individuals who suffered a heart attack had normal LDL cholesterol levels.
 32 percent of women with apparently low risk factors have calcium in their coronary arteries, increasing their risk of heart disease.
 There is therapy available to slow or even halt progression of coronary artery disease, if detected early.

 These scans are usually not covered by insurance.
-The coronary calcium scan is $225.
-Results will be reviewed with your own doctor or, for an additional $100, you can review the results of your scan with an imaging cardiologist.
+For billing questions for the coronary calcium scan, please call 310-423-8000, option 1.
+Results will be reviewed with your own doctor or, for an additional charge, you can review the results of your scan with an imaging cardiologist.
 The cost of the carotid artery intima-media thickness scan is $250.

 Yes, you can self-refer.
 No physician prescription is required.
 Call 310-423-8000 to schedule an appointment.
 You will have to provide the name of a physician who will discuss the results with you and who will provide any necessary treatment recommendations.

 Coronary calcium scans are performed on the Cedars-Sinai campus, usually at our Pavilion Imaging location.
 Find more information on directions and parking.

 Carotid artery intima-media thickness (CIMT) studies are performed on the 5th floor of the South Tower.
 Please check in at the 5th Floor, South Tower Lobby, 30 minutes before your scheduled appointment time.

 CIMT and Coronary Calcium Scans are offered Monday-Friday from 9 a.m.-4 p.m.

 The coronary calcium scan takes about 10 minutes and the CIMT study takes about 20 minutes.